 Yes, you ARE addicted – addicted to obsessing about him/her; addicted to not feeling so alone while you have their profile in front of you; addicted to the firing of neurons in your brain that only remind you of the good times you had with your ex.
 So you need to fight this like you’d fight any addiction.
 By not giving in to urges and by removing all cues that prompt addictive behaviour.
 You will also need to remember at all times that urges come and go like waves and each intense wave peaks in an average duration of 3 minutes.
 So the next time you get the urge to check their Facebook or Instagram profile, distract yourself for just 5 minutes, and in all likelihood the urge will pass, until the next time.
 Do this is small doses and you’ll soon find that the gap between urges grows longer and longer.

 Yup, you heard that right.
 Remember we said that when you stalk your ex you’re only reminded of the good times and it makes you long for them?
 Guess what?
 That’s an illusion.
-So, every time you feel like you miss them, you need to deliberately remind yourself of all the right reasons why you broke up and why the relationship didn’t work.
+So, every time you feel like you miss them, you need to deliberately remind yourself of all the right reasons you broke up for and for which the relationship didn’t work.

+Go cold turkey.
 If you really want to stop, this is one drastic step you’ll have to take.
 Unfollow their news feeds, unfriend from everywhere.
-In fact, for some time unfollow the newsfeeds of your mutual friends too, so that you’re not tempted.
+In fact for some time unfollow the newsfeeds of your mutual friends too so that you’re not tempted.
 We know you’ll be tempted to revert on the action, but even if you do, go ahead and unfollow again.